web3cdnservices/indexer-admin/README.md

 ## Local Test

+### Preparation

 Make sure have `contracts` repo at the same folder level with this project.
-There has local dependencies with [contracts](https://github.com/subquery/contracts) project.
+We don't have the contract sdk public on npm, so that there has local dependencies with [contracts](https://github.com/subquery/contracts) project.

 1. Run `yarn start:node` to start `moonbeam` local node.